nim-lang/Nim/doc/manual.rst

 noSideEffect pragma
 -------------------

-The ``noSideEffect`` pragma is used to mark a proc/iterator to have no side effects.
-This means that the proc/iterator only changes locations that are reachable from its parameters and the return value only depends on the arguments.
-If none of its parameters have the type ``var T`` or ``ref T`` or ``ptr T`` this means no locations are modified.
+The ``noSideEffect`` pragma is used to mark a proc/iterator that can have only side effects through parameters.
+This means that the proc/iterator only changes locations that are reachable from its parameters and the return value only depends on the parameters.
+If none of its parameters have the type `var`, `ref`, `ptr`, `cstring`, or `proc`, then no locations are modified.

 It is a static error to mark a proc/iterator to have no side effect if the compiler cannot verify this.

 As a special semantic rule, the built-in `debugEcho
 <system.html#debugEcho,varargs[typed,]>`_ pretends to be free of side effects,